XP approached C.Suisse about buying its Brazil subsidiary -report

-Brazilian broker XP Inc (XP.O) has approached Credit Suisse Group AG (CSGN.S)in Switzerland expressing its interest in acquiring the bank's subsidiary in Brazil, financial blog Brazil Journal reported on Friday, citing people with knowledge of the matter.
+SAO PAULO (Reuters) -Brazilian broker XP Inc has approached Credit Suisse Group AG in Switzerland expressing its interest in acquiring the bank’s subsidiary in Brazil, financial blog Brazil Journal reported on Friday, citing people with knowledge of the matter.

 The blog said talks are preliminary and that Credit Suisse executives in Switzerland have told CS executives in Brazil about the approach.